cam99p/loopmania/assumptions.md

 - Health potions like other misc items have a 10% of spawning upon defeating an enemy, instead of the forementioned 20%

 - Cannot purchase items from shop if inventory is full

+- Upon death, accomplishing the goal and winning the game, resetting back to main menu, a new game is started